jasonmcboyd/CollectionUtils/docs/ConvertTo-Hashtable.md

 John                           @{Name=John; Age=19}
 ```

-Outpus a hashtable with objects that did not collide on the key and ignores the objects that did collide on the key.
+Outputs a hashtable with objects that did not collide on the key and ignores the objects that did collide on the key.

 ### Example 6
 ```powershell